Ulcer Diagnostics and Therapy

 Poor performance caused by gastrointestinal disease in horses tends be focused around stomach ulceration (glandular and/or squamous ulceration).
 Recent information suggests that up to 50-70% of horses in training and work are affected by gastric ulceration.
 In some disciplines this can increase to 90% after a 3-day event or multiple days of work.
 The equine stomach is unique because it evolved based on a feeding regime of little and often (grazing).
 The acidic stomach environment is buffered by saliva, local bicarbonate secreted from glands in the stomach, and forage.
 Domestication of the horse has created gaps in grazing (stalls, transport, reduced turnout, competition) and subsequently longer periods of low pH in the stomach.
 We now know that significant “tips” can help with increasing the pH but there are still some periods we cannot avoid and therefore potential for mild ulceration to develop.

-Clinical signs include decreased appetite, weight loss, mild diarrhea, poor coat, behavior changes, poor performance, riding issues and intermittent colic.
+Clinical signs include decreased appetite, weight loss, mild diarrhea, poor coat, behaviour changes, poor performance, riding issues and intermittent colic.

 Diagnosis is based on several methods; gastroscopy (a camera used to look at the stomach after a 12-14 fasting period), common clinical signs, or response to treatment.
 Ulcers are graded from mild to severe (grade 1-4) and which area of the stomach is affected (glandular versus squamous).
 Therapy takes up to 4-6 weeks in some cases but improvement can be seen as early as 3 days after initiation of treatment.